Harbour.Space Institute: Gold Medalists at SWERC

+Gold Medalists and European Champions at ICPC

+During the 46th and 47th ICPC World Finals in April 2024, held concurrently in Luxor, Egypt, the Harbour.Space team P+P+P clinched a gold medal, securing their position as 4th Worldwide and European champions for the year.
+Hosted by the Arab Academy of Science, Technology, and Maritime Transports, the competition witnessed participation from over 840 contestants representing more than 50 nations and over 170 universities.

-Events
+Events and projects

 Hello Programming Bootcamp

-In 2017, Harbour.Space collaborated with Moscow Workshops and Codeforces to organize the Hello Barcelona Programming Bootcamp, the first edition in the series of bootcamps to prepare participants for the Intercollegiate Programming Competition World Finals.
-As of 2020, the Bootcamp series has continued, realizing 5 bootcamps in total in Spain, India, and Oman.
+In 2017, Harbour.Space collaborated with Moscow Workshops and Codeforces to organise the Hello Barcelona Programming Bootcamp, the first edition in the series of bootcamps to prepare participants for the Intercollegiate Programming Competition World Finals.
+As of 2020, the Bootcamp series has continued, realising 5 bootcamps in total in Spain, India, and Oman.
 The latest edition was scheduled to take place in Muscat, Oman, but was postponed due to the outbreak of COVID-19.

 Tech Scouts

 In July 2018, Harbour.Space organised the first Tech Scouts, an 11-day summer camp for kids 12-18 with the objective of introducing them to design, computer science, and entrepreneurship.
 The camp had 62 participants.
 In July 2019, the university organised the second edition of the summer camp.
 The camp had 71 participants.
 The third edition of Tech Scouts was scheduled for July 2020 but was postponed because of the outbreak of COVID-19.